omnect/azure-iot-sdk/README.md

 ### Logging

-The underlying azure-iot-sdk-c logging can be enabled by setting `AZURE_SDK_LOGGING` environment variable.
+The underlying azure-iot-sdk-c logging can be enabled by creating `AZURE_SDK_LOGGING` environment variable with a whatsoever value.

 # Generate documentation